Gregam3/UKHousePriceHeatMap/README.md

 The Goal of the project was to display house price data for the UK.

+Due to tight deadlines the quality of the code still leaves much to be desired

 We completed this for addresses:

 ![alt text](https://user-images.githubusercontent.com/14945621/50002223-49e9be00-ff97-11e8-98a3-4382e9bc37a6.png)